TheOdinProject/curriculum/introduction_to_web_development/getting_hired_as_a_web_dev.md

 Take a look at [this comprehensive blog post from Happy Bear Software](http://happybearsoftware.com/how-to-get-a-programmer-job.html) on the journey to getting hired.
 You don't need to get too caught up in the details just yet -- use it as an introduction to what you'll be doing after you've got your "sea legs" and motivation to pay attention along the way.

 ## Additional Resources

+*This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something*

 * [Salary Information](http://www.indeed.com/salary/Web-Developer.html), though take it with a grain of salt because it's highly dependent on location and skills/seniority.
 Developers in tech hubs like San Francisco earn significantly more than average.